-There's much to see here.
-So, take your time, look around, and learn all there is to know about Reverse Mortgage.
-Take a moment to give us a call with any questions you may have.
+There's much to learn regarding the Reverse Mortgage program.
+The HECM, Home Equity Conversion Mortgage, is a wonderful tool for senior borrowers.
+So learn all there is to know about Reverse Mortgages.
+Take a moment and give Advisors Mortgage a call with any questions you may have.
 We're here to help.

 That phrase, while it may apply to some situations in life, does not apply here.
-The HECM (Home Equity Conversion Mortgage) regulated by HUD and insured by the FHA is good and for all the right reasons.
+The HECM (Home Equity Conversion Mortgage) regulated by HUD (Housing and Urban Development) and insured by the FHA (Federal Housing Administration) is good and for all the right reasons.
+It is a program designed to help senior homeowners age in place, age in their home.
 For the right person, a reverse mortgage can be a life changing experience and change your financial picture for the better.

 Everyone has questions.
 There are qualifying factors with any mortgage, and Reverse Mortgages are no different.
-Answers to your questions about Reverse Mortgages can be found at the link below.
-If you have further questions, please give me a call.
+Answers to your questions about Reverse Mortgages can be found at our various link pages throughout this website.
+If you have further questions, please give Advisors Mortgage a call.

 LIFESTYLE and WORKING PAST RETIREMENT

-When I speak with senior homeowners about their current financial situation, I like to speak with them about lifestyle.
+When we speak with senior homeowners about their current financial situation, we like to speak with them about lifestyle.
 Now, lifestyle and what that means from one person to the next can vary greatly.
 Lifestyle is your typical way of life.
-For one person it can mean traveling, for another it can mean enjoying a quiet day alone, to another it's the ability to visit the kids and grandkids halfway across the country whenever you wish.
+For one person it can mean traveling, for another it can mean enjoying a quiet day alone, to another it's the ability to visit the kids and grand kids halfway across the country whenever you wish.

 Working past retirement is not an unusual occurrence these days.
 They say working past retirement isn't all that bad!
 It does have its advantages.
-But if you've been depending on social security or a pension and find you are still short at the end of the month or really want to retire, this website provides options.
+But if you've been depending on social security or a pension and find you are still short at the end of the month or really want to retire, a Reverse Mortgage may provide some options.

 A Reverse Mortgage is a special type of loan for homeowners 62 years of age and above who want to convert part of the equity in their home into tax free cash without having to sell the home, give up title, or take on a new monthly mortgage payment.

 A Reverse Mortgage will not affect Social Security or Medicare, and there are no health or minimum credit score requirements.
-A Reverse Mortgage can provide peace of mind in your retirement years, and if you are considering moving, you can take out a Reverse Mortgage purchase on another home and there will be NO monthly mortgage payments required.
+A Reverse Mortgage can provide peace of mind in your retirement years, and if you are considering moving, you can take out a Reverse Mortgage purchase on another home (as long as one of your homes is your primary residence).
+There will be NO monthly mortgage payments required.

 A Reverse Mortgage frees up the equity in your home that has been sitting there virtually untapped and converts it into tax free cash.
 This can mean financial freedom and financial stability.